 - Written "meet and confer" proposals that have been rejected by either side and are no longer being considered will be posted on the City's website along with their corresponding fiscal analyses.

 - A decision to adopt or amend a memorandum of understanding (MOU) with a labor organization will be placed on 2 City Council meeting agendas at least 2 weeks apart and cannot be adopted on the consent calendar.

 - Any proposed MOU or subsequent amendment will be posted on the City's website at least 72 hours in advance of the City Council meeting at which it will be considered.

-City Council rescinded the "Open" Ordinance on August 2, 2016 and replaced with an "Open" labor relations policy (Administrative Instruction No. 2-20).
+City Council rescinded the "Open" Ordinance on August 2, 2016 and replaced with an "Open" labor relations policy (Administrative Instruction Number 2-20).
 The policy shall apply when the City negotiates a Tentative Agreement, a Memorandum of Understanding, or an amendment to a Memorandum of Understanding with a recognized employee organization.
-The policy addresses the following: 1) Negotiations Team; 2) Fiscal Analysis; 3) Publication of Accepted Meet & Confer Proposals; 4) Action on Tentative Agreement; and 5) Agenda Posting.
+The policy addresses the following: 1) Negotiations Team; 2) Fiscal Analysis; 3) Publication of Accepted Meet and Confer Proposals; 4) Action on Tentative Agreement; and 5) Agenda Posting.

 Employee Classification & Compensation Study

 On May 14, 2014, the City Council directed staff to conduct a Classification and Compensation Study to determine whether or not the City's defined classification and compensation levels were set appropriately to meet the labor market and a request for proposals (RFP) was released.
 A classification and total compensation study, including benefits, was conducted by Koff & Associates.
 The City Council received and filed the final study on February 17, 2015.

 - "Open" Labor Relations Policy (Administrative Instruction Number 2-20) (PDF)